garbagetown/guideline/source_en/Security/Authentication.rst

           }

       If the Controller with a single method that returns only the view name is necessary, \ ``<mvc:view-controller>``\  may be used.

-      Advantage of displaying login form through a Controller is that, the CSRF token gets automatically embedded by this.
-When it is not displayed via a Controller, the CSRF token needs to be embedded directly in jsp, as executed in \ :doc:`Tutorial`\ .

-      The details of creating a Controller are omitted in the Tutorial.
-As a result, login form is not displayed through a Controller.
-For details on CSRF measures, refer \ :doc:`CSRF`\ .

 Changing attribute name of login form